ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ## `subnets` command
 {: #cs_subnets}

-List available subnets in your IBM Cloud infrastructure account.
+List available subnets in all resource groups in your IBM Cloud infrastructure account.
 {: shortdesc}

 ```